Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals can hinder progress.
+- Failing to set achievable goals will hinder progress.

 - Networks that are strong can result in new opportunities for employment and advances.

-- Reduce stress by learning Time Management Techniques and gaining the ability how to delegate work that is not your favorite.
+- Reduce stress by learning techniques for managing time and learning to delegate tasks that are not popular.

 Not Establishing Goals

-What Can You Network Better?
+How Can You Network Better?

-- Attend professional conferences
+- Attend professional events

-- Join online forums and communities related to your field
+- Join online forums related to your field

-- Volunteer for the task of organizing
+- Volunteer for organizational work

 - Participate in resource groups for employees.